eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/content-type-header/post-todos-xml.md

 description: How to solve API challenge POST todos XML.
 Creating a todo with XML format.
 ---

-How to complete the challenge `POST /todos XML` to send a POST request to create a todo item with body and response in XML format.
+# How to complete the challenge `POST /todos XML`

+The `content-type` should match the data in the request.
+In this case we will send a POST request to create a todo item with body and response in XML format.

 ## 	POST /todos XML